geomagpy/magpy/README.md

        basevalues.write('/tmp/', coverage='all', format_type='BLV', diff=meandata, year='2018', absinfo=absinfo, deltaF=fabsinfo)

 Information on the adopted baselines will be extracted from option `absinfo`.
-If several functions are provided, baseline jumps will be automatically inserted into the BLV data file.
+If several functions are provided, baseline [geomagpy-2.0b12.tar.gz](dist/geomagpy-2.0b12.tar.gz)jumps will be automatically inserted into the BLV data file.
 The output of adopted scalar baselines is configured by option `deltaF`.
 If a number is provided, this value is assumed to represent the adopted scalar baseline.
 If either 'mean' or 'median' are given (e.g. `deltaF='mean'`), then the mean/median value of all delta F values in the `basevalues` stream is used, requiring that such data is contained.
 Providing functional parameters as stored in